 It is important to the City of Cedar Rapids to provide a safe, walkable community for all residents, regardless of age or ability.
 During the winter months, it is important to maintain clear and safe sidewalks and sidewalk ramps in order to ensure that residents can access their sidewalk, bus stop, or routes to businesses.

 Property owners and private businesses are responsible for their sidewalk and adjacent sidewalk ramps at intersections.
 After a storm ends, residents and businesses have 48 hours to clear their sidewalks of snow and ice accumulations.

-To report a property that is in violation 48 hours after accumulating snow or ice, call the Solid Waste and Recycling Department at 319-286-5897 or email the complaint, with an address of the property in violation, to SolidWaste&Recycling@cedar-rapids.org.
-The City will not log any complaints until 48 hours have passed since the end of the storm or snow event.
+To report a property that is in violation 48 hours after accumulating snow or ice, call the Solid Waste and Recycling Department at 319-286-5897 or email the complaint, with an address of the property in violation, to SolidWaste&Recycling@cedar-rapids.org.Property Owner Responsibility

 - Sidewalk & Sidewalk Ramps | All sidewalks and sidewalk ramps adjacent to private property are the responsibility of the property owner.

 - Driveways | Unfortunately, there is not a good way to avoid plowing snow into certain areas without adding significant time to the drivers’ routes and hindering their ability to reach all streets in a timely manner.
 During snow storms, our priority is on maintaining safe and clear roadways; “skipping” each driveway would simply not be practical during emergency snow events.

 - Mailboxes | Adjacent property owners are responsible for cleaning snow around their mailbox to assure delivery of mail.
 Residents are also responsible for properly installing their mailbox behind the curb line to withstand snow cleaning efforts.

 On-Street Bike Lanes